ArjunaAlex/First-steps-in-R/README.md

 Count the columns and balance the statistics...
 May the force be with you.

 BTW: The BarPlot will need processingPower...
-Remove comments when able!
+Remove comments in my code, when able!